wagnerdelima/drf-social-oauth2/README.rst

 Running local tests
 ^^^^^^^^^^^^^^^^^^^

 You may find drf-social-oauth2's unit tests in the tests/ directory.
-In order to run the tests locally, you can either use pytest directly or coverage itself.
-Prior to running the test cases you need to install the local dependencies by:
+In order to run the tests locally, you need to build the docker image and execute the test run command with the following commands below:

-    $ pip3 install -r requirements.test.txt
+    $ docker-compose -f docker-compose.tests.yml build --no-cache

-Then you can just run pytest in your terminal:
+    $ docker-compose -f docker-compose.tests.yml up --exit-code-from app

-    $ pytest
+Then, destroy all containers created in your local system:

-or call coverage to get the most updated test coverage:
+    $ docker-compose -f docker-compose.tests.yml down

-    $ coverage run --source='.' -m pytest && coverage html
+Your local environment has a htmlcov/ folder with the test coverage.
+See the index.html file for more info about the coverage of the project.

 Customize token expiration